jasoncortella/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14. Decimal to Hexadecimal
 15. What happens when you type ls *.c
 16. What is the difference between a hard link and a symbolic link?
+17. Everyone is a proponent of strong encryption
+18. The eggs of the brood need to be an odd number